 The documentary had a different effect on life in front of Grauman’s.
 Flocks of people realized they too could make money doing what Dennis does as a street performer.
 “It’s turned into a free for all out there.
 We’ve got characters chasing people down saying, ‘You owe me an f-n’ dollar.', and they’re actually using the full word.
 ‘I’m out here sweatin’ my f-n’ a off, the least you can do is give me a g-d dollar.’”

 If you think it sounds like Dennis takes his role as a protector seriously, you’re right.
 On top of trying to start a union, he was also seen in the documentary attempting to stop a character from smoking while in costume.
-These kinds of mini-crusades are a regular occurrence for Dennis, because it’s not just a job to him.
-“When I put on that suit, I think if someone were to ask me a question, I think what would Christopher Reeve’s answer be?
+These kinds of mini-crusades are a regular occurrence for Dennis.
+It’s not just a job to him.
+“When I put on that suit, I think if someone were to ask me a question, I think, what would Christopher Reeve’s answer be?
 I want to keep it in that kind of a realm because Superman is an icon.
 Too many people look up to him.”

-As mentioned, the film did give a lot of fanboys and struggling actors the insight that they too could earn money as costumed characters.
+As mentioned, the film did give a lot of people the insight that they too could earn money as costumed characters.
 The result?
 New competition.
-Wenger once claimed the only spot as Wonder Woman, which is no longer the case.
+Wenger once claimed the only spot as Wonder Woman.
+That's no longer the case.
 “Now there are a few that have come and gone.
-There was a soft core porn gal and an older lady recently.
+There was a softcore porn gal and an older lady recently.
 I know what you’re thinking...classy operation.”

 As open as Wenger is about life post-doc, Maxwell Allen remains a bit of an enigma.
 Allen was the George Clooney look-alike and Batman impersonator featured in COAS that seemed to have some legitimate anger problems.
 He struggled openly with the stressful lifestyle of a freelance superhero.
-Dennis seemed to change his tone when asked him how Allen was doing.
+Dennis changed his tone a bit when I asked how Allen was doing.

-Noticing the shift, I asked if he and Max had a falling out, to which Dennis responded without pausing.
+I noticed the shift.
+I asked if he and Max had a falling out.
+Dennis responded without pausing.
 “We’ve had like four or five falling outs.
 We talk to him every now and then, but we don’t talk to him on a regular basis.”

 Aside from the rocky friendship with Allen, Dennis has one more complaint.
-The director of, Confessions of a Superhero, Matthew Ogens, allegedly doesn’t have plans to follow up with the gang on film.
+The director of Confessions of a Superhero, Matthew Ogens, allegedly doesn’t have plans to follow up with the gang on film.
 The problem?
-In true Hollywood fashion, there are now legal complications with Dennis and the others appearing on film…as themselves.
+In true Hollywood fashion, there are legal complications that bar the cast from appearing on any additional film or television.
+As themselves.

 Don’t assume he can automatically buy his way out.
 “We would have to hire an attorney.
 Because we kept hearing that we could get out of our contracts, but nothing really seems to do the trick.
 So that’s what we’re hoping for, being busy to try to raise money for that battle.”